 December 2019 was our last show before the world changed forever-BC (before covid).

 The March show was where we were scheduled to be before Covid hit.
-Driving off of the beach with Joe for the last time ever, in March 2019, I received the email from Courtney.
+Driving off of the beach with Joe for the last time ever, in March 2020, I received an email from Courtney.
 “The show is canceled.”

 That’s where and when Joe left me, driving off the beach that evening.
 He never recovered from the news.
 He knew life would never be the same, and it was more than he could handle.

 We eventually began participating in Kay Weber’s Holiday Show, Thanksgiving weekend, at some point, though I don’t remember what year that was.

 It’s all so much to take in, but at the same time, so crucial for me to do.
 I have always been a very sentimental person—I think that’s why I love photography so much—all of those captured moments, frozen in time.

 And then there’s Kay, the show’s promoter.
 I will never forget her calling me as soon as she heard the news.
 It was September 2020, more than two months after Joe had passed.
 I was with Travis and Amanda in Wyoming.
 We drove down the mountain and into town, and as soon as we had service, her VM came through …

 “This is Kay Weber.
 I think I heard something about the Beckley’s.
 Could you please give me a call?”

 I called her right away, so happy to hear from someone in our “show family.”
 When I confirmed that the news she heard was accurate, she began to cry.
 She was so sorry, so sad.
 The comfort she brought me was beyond anything I had expected.
 She cried with me.
 She prayed with me.
 She listened to me.
 She made me feel as though I mattered.
 It was so heartfelt and so loving.
 It meant the world to me, and I will NEVER forget how she made me feel.
 She has since called me on several occasions just to see how I was doing.